 The air around us forms the atmosphere of the earth.
 It extends from the ground to about 11 km into space.
-It gets denser due to the gravity as we approach the ground.
+It gets denser due to gravity as we approach the ground.
 It has the right amount of pressure and composition to sustain life.
-The atmosphere above the earth’s surface forms a blanket of gases protecting us from many harmful radiations that come from outer space.
-The three important roles of air are discussed below:
+The atmosphere above the earth’s surface forms a blanket of gases, protecting us from many harmful radiations that come from outer space.
+This part of the atmosphere is called the ozone layer.

 Air for Breathing

-All life on land (barring a few species of bacteria) requires air to survive.
-It contains two essential components: Oxygen and Carbon dioxide which make this possible.
-Oxygen is required by plants and animals to convert the chemical energy stored in food into energy that they can use for all activities.
-In this process, oxygen is taken in and reacted with molecules from food to produce energy.
-In the process, carbon dioxide and water along with usable energy are released.
-This is known as respiration.
+Air contains two essential components: Oxygen and Carbon dioxide, which makes life possible.
+Oxygen is required by plants and animals to convert the chemical energy stored in food into energy that they can use for various metabolic processes.

-Plants also breathe in carbon dioxide in the presence of sunlight to store the energy of light as chemical energy in food.
-Plants convert the carbon dioxide molecule into glucose (food) molecules using sunlight.
-In the process, oxygen is released as a byproduct.
-This is known as photosynthesis.
+Plants consume carbon dioxide.
+During the day time or in the presence of sunlight, all green plants convert light energy into chemical energy.
+In this process, plants convert the carbon dioxide molecule into glucose (food) molecules, and oxygen is released as a byproduct.
+This process is known as photosynthesis.

-Thus we need air to gain energy from food and plants need it to store energy in form of food.
+Thus, we need air to gain energy from food and plants need it to store energy in the form of food.
 This balance sustains all life on earth.

 Air for Combustion